Prox-DBRO-VR: A Unified Analysis on Byzantine-Resilient Decentralized Stochastic Composite Optimization with Variance Reduction and Non-Asymptotic Convergence Rates: Preliminaries

 To facilitate the design of the resilient aggregation mechanism, we examine a norm-penalized approximation variant of the consensus problem (\ref{E2-3}), originally studied in \cite{Ben-ameur2016}, as follows:

 where $a \ge 1$, $\phi$ is the penalty parameter, and ${\mathcal{R}_i}$ denotes the set of reliable neighbors of agent $i$.
-The norm penalty provides a resilient replacement of the consensus constraint, i.e., the controllable distance between $x_i$ and $x_j$.
-The distance is controlled by the penalty parameter $\phi$, which means that a larger $\phi$ can bring a small gap between $x_i$ and $x_j$, $\left( {i,j} \right) \in {\mathcal{E}_\mathcal{R}}$.
-To a certain extent, (\ref{E2-4}) can be considered as a relaxation of (\ref{E2-1}), because the former tolerates the dissimilarity among neighboring agents, for instance, the disagreement between reliable agents and their Byzantine neighbors.
-The problem formulation (\ref{E2-4}) is regarded as a soft approximation of (\ref{E2-3}), which can effectively address the issue of data silos in decentralized learning tasks.
+The norm penalty takes a soft-approximation replacement of the consensus constraint, thereby admitting a resilient distance between any two neighboring states.
+The distance is controlled by the penalty parameter $\phi$, indicating that a larger $\phi$ can bring a smaller gap between $x_i$ and $x_j$, $\left( {i,j} \right) \in {\mathcal{E}_\mathcal{R}}$.
+Therefore, the problem formulation (\ref{E2-4}) is regarded as a soft approximation of (\ref{E2-3}) as the former tolerates the state dissimilarities among any neighboring agents, which exhibits resilience to a prevalent issue of data silos in decentralized learning tasks.
 The equivalence between the soft-approximation problem (\ref{E2-4}) and the consensus problem (\ref{E2-3}) with respect to the original problem (\ref{E2-1}) is proved in Theorem \ref{T1}.